 Is renters insurance required in Kansas?

-Kansas doesn't legally require renters insurance, but your landlord may.
+Kansas doesn't legally require renters insurance, but your landlord may require it.
 Consider your situation to decide if a policy makes sense for you.
 Key reasons to get coverage include protecting your belongings from common hazards and covering liability costs if someone gets hurt in your rental.

 How We Found the Best Cheap Renters Insurance Companies